bethan-mallabar-rimmer/CRC_IRM/CRC_read_codes/README.md

 This folder contains the Read codes for CRC symptoms and CRC diagnosis used in the analysis.</p>

 **Symptoms**</p>
 200 Read codes (filtered to 151) were provided by the Diagnosis of Symptomatic Cancer Optimally (DISCO) consortium, University of Exeter.
-These are available upon reasonable request to either the first author (Bethan Mallabar-Rimmer) or corresponding author (Dr. Harry Green) - [link to MedRXiv].
+These are available upon reasonable request to either the first author (Bethan Mallabar-Rimmer) or corresponding author (Dr. Harry Green) - https://doi.org/10.1038/s41431-024-01654-3 .
 Thanks to Dr. Sarah Price for identifying these 200 Read codes.</p>

 19 additional Read codes were found by by Dr. Matthew Barclay, University College London.</p>